 We follow ASC 740 Income Taxes for recording the provision for income taxes.
 Deferred tax assets and liabilities are computed based upon the difference between the financial statement and income tax basis of assets and liabilities (temporary differences) using the enacted marginal tax rate applicable when the related asset or liability is expected to be realized or settled.
-As of December 31, 2017, the Company's U.S. deferred tax assets decreased to \$3,167,092 due to a lower marginal tax rate to be applied to these assets.
-The marginal tax rate was reduced by the Tax Cuts and Jobs Act.
 Deferred income tax expenses or benefits are based on the changes in the asset or liability each period.
-If available evidence suggests that it is more likely than not that some portion or all of the deferred tax assets will not be realized, a valuation allowance is required to reduce the deferred tax asset to the amount that is more likely than not to be realized.
+If available evidence suggests that it is more likely than not that some portion or all of the deferred tax assets will not be realized, a valuation allowance is required to reduce the deferred tax assets to the amount that is more likely than not to be realized.
 Future changes in such valuation allowance would be included in the provision for deferred income taxes in the period of change.
-We have a federal net operating loss carryforward of approximately \$16 million as of December 31, 2017, which expires in years beginning 2021 through 2034.
-As a result of these loss carryforwards, we have deferred tax assets in the amount of \$3,167,092.
-Based on management's review at December 31, 2017 and January 1, 2017, it was determined that a valuation allowance was not required since it was more likely than not that the deferred tax asset would be realized.
+We have a federal net operating loss carryforward of approximately \$12.7 million as of December 30, 2018, which expires in years beginning 2022 through 2034.
+As a result of these loss carryforwards, we have deferred tax assets in the amount of \$2,899,634.
+Based on management's review at December 30, 2018 and December 31, 2017, it was determined that a valuation allowance was not required since it was more likely than not that the deferred tax assets would be realized.